 How To Earn AAdvantage Gold Status

-To earn Gold status in 2021, you must fly 20,000 miles OR 20 segments and spend $2,000 in a year.
+To earn Gold status, you must earn 30,000 Loyalty Points.
 Major perks include complimentary upgrades, free checked baggage, and complimentary standby.

-Hot Tip: Did you know that having the right credit card in your wallet can help you fast-track to elite status?
+Hot Tip: The right airline credit card can fast-track you to elite status.
 Read more about it in our guide to the best credit cards for airline elite status.

 The Benefits of AAdvantage Gold Status

-Because you’ll be prioritized below all other elites, you’ll be the last to receive these upgrades if available.
+Because Gold members are prioritized below all other elites, you’ll be the last to receive these upgrades, if available.
 But, there’s an important caveat to this which we think can provide you a lot more value than you may already be receiving: the schedule and routing of your flight are absolutely essential.

 If you’re always flying on Monday mornings or Friday afternoons, your upgrade percentage will be next to nothing.
 However, if you choose to fly on Wednesdays or Saturdays, your upgrade percentage will be much higher.